 Insurance Benefits and You:

-Four Ways Insurance Helps All
+Four Ways Insurance Helps Everyone

 While some policyholders might not realize it, though, insurance plays a massive, vital role in our lives beyond those moments.
 Insurance helps ensure our society is functioning and thriving, and its impact is more extensive than you might think.

-Here are four ways insurance benefits everyone:
+Here are four ways insurance benefits society:

 1. Safety, Preparedness, & Minimizing Risks